aosabook/500lines/data-store/chapter.md

 I understood that Erlang didn't have to copy data between processes, even though it was "strictly message-passing", because everything was immutable.
-I'm not sure that the utility of immutable data structures really sank in until I read about Clojure's in 2009.
+I'm not sure that the utility of immutable data structures really sank in until I read about Clojure's data structures in 2009.
-Who'd have thought that learning about CouchDB in 2013 would just make me smile and nod?
+When I read about how CouchDB worked in 2013,
+I just smiled and nodded,
+recognising the structures and mechansims for evolving data.

-I learned that you can can design systems built around immutable data.
+I learned that you can design systems built around immutable data.

 Then I agreed to write a book chapter, and in trying to write a binary tree algorithm that mutated the tree in place, I got frustrated with how complicated